CancerDataAggregator/cda-service-python-client/docs/QueryApi.md

     api_instance = query_api.QueryApi(api_client)
     body = "body_example" # str | column_name of table value being requested
     system = "system_example" # str | Filter on system for results (optional)
+    table_name = "gdc-bq-sample.cda_mvp" # str | Filter on system for results (optional) if omitted the server will use the default value of "gdc-bq-sample.cda_mvp"

     # example passing only required values which don't have defaults set
     try: